 Black History Resources

-The following are subscriptions provided to UA Library patrons free of charge with your card number and PIN.
+The following are subscriptions provided to UAPL patrons free of charge with your card number and PIN.
 Please note: Links to our databases open in a new window or tab in your browser.

-African American Heritage – Available to UA Library patrons from home using a library card number and PIN, this resource provides records and resources for African American family history research, including the Federal Census, Freedman’s Bank, and much more.
+African American Heritage – Available to UAPL patrons from home using a library card number and PIN, this resource provides records and resources for African American family history research, including the Federal Census, Freedman’s Bank, and much more.

-Gale Reference eBooks – The UA Library’s collection of reference ebooks includes several titles relevant to Black history and experience, including:
+Gale Reference eBooks – The UAPL’s collection of reference ebooks includes several titles relevant to Black history and experience, including:

 Gale Literature – African American literature is an important part of understanding Black history and experience.
 Explore this database for literary analysis of classic and contemporary Black literature, as well as biographies of prominent Black authors.